by LJ Frank

 “No harm in that.”

-We arrived, climbed aboard.
+Upon arriving, they climbed aboard.
 “Want some coffee?”
 John asked.

 “Already had three cups.”

-We sat on some cushions and looked out over the marina, boats coming and going under the clear blue sky with a radio playing a 1950s smooth jazz recording coming from the yacht moored in the next slip.
+They sat on some cushions and looked out over the marina, boats coming and going under the clear blue sky with a radio playing a 1950s smooth jazz recording coming from the yacht moored in the next slip.
 Katyrina looked over at John and asked, “How’s your prostate?”

 “It’s still in reasonably good repair since last night.
 Thank you.
 Never knew that stuff had so many uses.”
 He grinned.